Law Office of David G. Baker

 This link will take you to a page in the website of Brad Botes, a colleague in Alabama.
 He asked daughter, a student, for her thoughts on budgeting.
 Her response is very sensible and worth considering by adults, too!

 Our office is located at 236 Huntington Avenue, Room 317.
 (Note: it is NOT South Huntington Avenue.)
 The green line "Symphony" stop (E branch) is right at the corner.
-We are in the building right next to the Midtown Hotel; Virtuosity Music Company is on the ground floor.
+We are in the building between Massachusetts Avenue and the Midtown Hotel; Virtuosity Music Company is on the ground floor.

 FOR DIRECTIONS, SEE THE MAP BELOW.